-I am pleased to introduce Keystone Law's results for the year ended 31 January 2024.
+I am pleased to introduce Keystone Law's results for the year ended 31 January 2025.

 It has been another good year for the business, with sustained client demand and a return to recruitment levels last seen pre pandemic.
-The Group has delivered a strong set of financial results with revenue growing 15.1% to £87.9m (2023 (restated): £76.4m), and adjusted PBT(1) increasing to £11.3m representing an adjusted PBT margin of 12.8% (2023 (restated): £9.2m, 12.1%) (PBT of £10.3m (2023: £8.4m) and PBT margin of 11.7% (2023: 11.0%)).
-These impressive results reflect the high levels of activity among our lawyers and the continued growth of the firm, as well as the strength of our balance sheet in this period of higher interest rates.
-The cash generative nature of the business model has meant that cash generated from operations has increased to £10.4m (2023: £9.3m) representing an operating cash conversion of 96.1% (2023: 96.5%).
+The Group has delivered a strong set of financial results with revenue growing 11.1% to £97.7m (2024: £87.9m), and adjusted PBT(1) increasing to £12.7m representing an adjusted PBT margin of 13.0% (2024: £11.3m, 12.8%) (PBT of £11.7m (2024: £10.3m) and PBT margin of 12% (2024: 11.7%)).
+These results reflect the continued strength of the broad-based demand for our services as well as the ongoing growth of the firm, as well as the higher interest rates and strength of our balance sheet in this period.
+The cash generative nature of the business model has meant that these profits have converted strongly to cash demonstrating the quality of earnings that Keystone delivers.